Skip to main content

 Google Ads for pet brands in 2026.
 Seasonal calendar, breed-specific targeting, vet-query negatives, supplement-adjacent GMC compliance.

 Pet is a seasonal business with four hard windows and a reliable year-round base.
-Get the structure right for both and the account runs at 3-4x ROAS year-round with 5x+ spikes in the 4-6 week peak windows.
+Get the structure right for both and the account runs steadily year-round with clear spikes in the 4-6 week peak windows.

 Miss a seasonal window and you miss revenue that does not come back.
 Halloween pet costume search volume peaks at a specific 3-week window.
 Summer cooling gear has a 6-week peak.
 Neither recovers if you ramp late.

-The brands that win on pet Google Ads treat seasonal windows like campaign launches - with pre-built asset packs, pre-loaded budgets, and pre-configured tROAS targets that let Smart Bidding ramp into peak demand instead of learning at peak cost.
+The brands that win on pet Google Ads treat seasonal windows like campaign launches, with pre-built asset packs, pre-loaded budgets, and pre-configured tROAS targets.
+That is what lets Smart Bidding ramp into peak demand instead of learning at peak cost.

 Seasonal windows